 In this section

-Considering that the Isle of Man is not in the EU, it’s a surprising but true fact that Brexit will bring about major changes to the lives of EU and EEA nationals wishing to live and work in the Isle of Man.
+The Isle of Man was never in the EU, but it’s a surprising true fact that Brexit will bring about major changes to the lives of EU, EEA and Swiss nationals living and working in the Isle of Man.

-Kinley Legal in particular has experience and expert knowledge in relation to supporting Irish citizens in safeguarding their status in the Isle of Man, including in considering whether naturalisation as dual British citizens is necessary or desirable.
+Kinley Legal in particular has experience and expert knowledge in relation to supporting Irish citizens in the Isle of Man.
+This can include work to safeguard their immigration or work permit status.
+We can also help you consider whether naturalisation as a dual British citizen is a necessary or desirable step to take.

 I'm an EU/EEA/Swiss national.
 Can I visit the Isle of Man?